Graduate Student Milestones and Guidelines

 1.

-Intiate the Process
+Initiate the Process

 2.

-Share with Committee
+Share With Committee

 3.

-Complete Post-Defense Steps
+Post-Defense Steps

 Please consult your Graduate Program Student Affairs (GPSA) if any part of the process is unclear.
 Be sure to check the academic calendar on the Registrar’s Office website for key deadlines, including: